-The Conduit both plays this trope straight.
+The Conduit plays this trope straight.
 While many of the earlier levels are repetitive (somewhat justified in that they take place in repetitive real-world buildings), the player can also use the ASE to show a path to the next waypoint.

 During development, one of Bungie's promotional points for Oni was that its buildings were designed by real architects for the player to fight through.
-The game ended up with a lot of Cut and Paste Environments because that's how real architecture works.
+The game ended up with a lot of Cut And Paste Environments because that's how real architecture works.

 SimCity takes this to a large scale level with it's building tilesets.

 As for the games before SimCity 4, the buildings all faced the same direction.

 The 2013 edition has a somewhat limited range of building models within the same wealth/density/zone group, and buildings are likely to be clustered within those categories, but they have randomized variations in their texture selection.
 Consequently, it's not uncommon to see a row of houses that all look the same except for the paint, which in fairness is not uncommon in real life either.
 A patch added variations in the heights of skyscrapers so that they weren't all at the same level, which looked unrealistic.